 An astonishing variety and quantity of insects migrate high overhead at night.
 Many are noctuid moths, including species that are serious agricultural pests.
 In North America these moths overwinter in the south, move north over successive generations in spring, and then return south probably in a single generation in autumn.
 Surprisingly, until recently we had little confirmation of that return journey.
 In my research I showed that several moth species do return south over Texas in autumn, and I tied those journeys to favorable winds associated with cold fronts moving over the Great Plains.
 I am currently collaborating with researchers at Exeter and Cornell universities to use radar to document insect migration patterns in the south Texas area.

 In Texas I studied the autumn pre-migratory behavior of Brazilian free-tailed bats.
 Most of these bats return to Mexico for the winter, but they are overwintering in Texas in growing numbers.
 My work showed that these bats eat many migratory moth species and suggests that these moths are an important pre-migratory resource for the bats.
+They appear to change their behavior to take advantage of the moths.
 I continue to explore the role migratory insects play in influencing bat migratory behavior.

-I studied regional migration of Indiana bats Myotis sodalis during my postdoc at Southern Illinois University.
-We used tiny transmitters and an array of fixed receiving stations across hundreds of kilometers to track bat movement after emergence from hibernation and during swarming in autumn.
+I studied regional migration of Indiana bats (Myotis sodalis) during my postdoc at Southern Illinois University.
+We used tiny transmitters and an array of fixed receiving stations across multiple states to track bat movement after emergence from hibernation and during swarming in autumn.
 We showed that considerable variation in bat behavior during these important periods makes conservation of this endangered species particularly complex.

 Urban bat ecology